 Boundary issues between neighbours can become quite difficult (and often emotional) to resolve.
-We receive a large number of queries about boundaries – last month alone we handled over 5,000 telephone enquiries including: Who owns a particular boundary or has to maintain it, where the boundary is and can you help to resolve a dispute?
+We receive a large number of queries about boundaries – last month alone we handled over 5,000 telephone enquiries, including: who owns a particular boundary or has to maintain it, where the boundary is and can we help to resolve a dispute?

 Whilst we can provide information as to where the general boundary is, we won’t always have any details about who is responsible for it, who owns it or its exact position.
 We can’t help you resolve a boundary dispute, but the information we hold can be used to help neighbours reach an agreement.